-Each sport club has two different mediums of club finance, the Sport Club Council Account (allocated by the Sport Club Council Executive Board and managed by the Sport Club Assistant Director and the A&SF Office) and an individual club bank account.
+Each sport club has two different mediums of club finance, the Sport Club Council Account (allocated by the Sport Club Council Executive Board and managed by the Assistant Director for Sport Clubs and Risk Management and the A&SF Office) and an individual club bank account.
 Each club is responsible for monitoring/ managing their individual club account; however each club will receive a statement of their university club account at each Sport Club Council meeting.
 The SCC Treasurer will send out monthly emails to update clubs on their remaining allocation balance.
-Also, all SCC funds must be spent or reverted by the date the Sport Club coordinator and Sport Club President chooses each year.
+Also, all SCC funds must be spent or reverted by the date the Assistant Director for Sport Clubs and Risk Management and Sport Club President chooses each year.
 If funds are not spent by this date, all funds will be reverted to the SCC Operations Account.
 There is no time limit for spending funds maintained in a club's individual club account (SunTrust, UCF Federal Credit Union, etc).